The Hazards and Benefits of Condescension in Social Learning: Results

-Our final result tackles the question of why learning fails when agents are overly condescending, i.e., when $\tilde{\alpha} - \alpha \geq 1$. \begin{proposition} Suppose that $\tilde\alpha \geq \alpha+1$.
+Our next result tackles the question of why learning fails when agents are overly condescending, i.e., when $\tilde{\alpha} - \alpha \geq 1$. \begin{proposition} Suppose that $\tilde\alpha \geq \alpha+1$.
 Then, $\BP$-almost surely, both actions are taken by infinitely many agents. \end{proposition}

 In the case $\tilde\alpha \geq \alpha + 1$, agents are very condescending: They think that others have very uninformative signals.
 In consequence, they follow their own signals too much, and herds---wrong or right---do not form: Given enough time, an agent will come along who will overturn her predecessor's action.